jpivarski/could-have-would-have-should-have/README.md

 Both of these extremes, many worlds and superdeterminism, are attempts to save determinism from atemporal influences: Jane the time-traveling particle.
 I can't object to them on physical grounds because they are interpretations that explain the same phenomena as standard quantum mechanics, but philosophically, they are wrong.
 They're wrong because they are pointless: these theories describe a world of automatons who cannot appreciate these theories.
 At best, they are theories that a solipsist (someone who thinks he is the only consciousness in the universe) can think about everybody else.

 The reason it's useful to consider the many worlds theory and superdeterminism is because they show exactly what is missing when you try to define causality in a deterministic worldview.
-Causality, the idea behind "if I push this glass, then it will fall and smash on the floor," needs two things: (1) a distinction between the real world and possible worlds, and (2) the idea that experimenters can make choices.
+Causality, the idea behind "If I push this glass, then it will fall and smash on the floor," needs two things: (1) a distinction between the real world and possible worlds, and (2) the idea that experimenters can make choices.

 There is no causality in the many worlds theory because the glass falls and it also does not fall, each in different universes.
 There is a one-to-one relationship between the pushing and the smashing (mostly: there are small quantum probabilities for just about everything).
 But this is a correlation, not a cause.
 Causes are actionable: if putting books in a child's home really does increase their chances of success, then let's get some books!
 But if both branches of the if-then are _always_ taken, then that's not what we mean by causality.